PsoEasy Active Cream 230ml

-In cases of severe and continuous eczema, doctors prescribe cortecosteroid medicines, e.g. Dexamethasone and Prednizolon.
+In cases of severe and continuous eczema, doctors prescribe cortecosteroid medications, e.g. Dexamethasone and Prednizolon.
 These medicines are produced as pills and injections.
 They are also designed for treating strong lesions of big sizes on body skin.

 Local treatment for eczema

 For alleviating eczema characterized by wet lesions after bubbles are open, it is recommended to apply antiseptic solutions such as manganese or boric acid.
-These medicines are applied to the skin with the help of lotions.
+These medications are applied to the skin with the help of lotions.

-The basic preparations for treatment for eczema are hormonal medicines, e.g. creams, ointments that contain corticosteroids in high amounts.
+The basic preparations for treatment for eczema are hormonal medications, e.g. creams, ointments that contain corticosteroids in high amounts.
 These ointments are aimed at speeding skin healing and renovation and also to reduce inflammation.
 As usual, hormonal preparations are applied stricktly according to a doctor“s prescription, otherwise one may face strong side effects.

-Non-hormonal topic inhibitors have proved to be great medicines in treatment for eczema, too.
+Non-hormonal topic inhibitors have proved to be great medications in treatment for eczema, too.
 They prove absolute efficiency in treating this disease, eliminate inflammation and itching.

 Anti-fungal preparations and anti-biotics are prescribed in the cases of microbal eczema type.

 Local therapy as well as monotherapy rarely leads to speedy recovery.
 Best results are gained after a complex treatment for eczema On the basis of survey results, local and overall treatments are prescribed.
 These treatments are targeted at relieving eczema and eliminating the factors bringing about emergence of the disease.
 It“s also advisable to conduct desensitization of the organism.